 Home Remedies

-There are also some home remedies that may help to improve the appearance of your nails.
+There are also some home remedies that may help improve your nails’ appearance.

 Some home remedies for nail pitting include: using a cuticle cream or oil, applying a base coat before painting your nails, and avoiding harsh chemicals.